MetabolicAtlas/data-files/DATA_OVERLAY.md

 ![Histogram of HPA scaled data](./assets/img/hpaRNA-TPM-scaleddata-histogram.png)

+### Linear distribution of label colors

+When a dataset contains labels a simplay way to assign values is to split the range `[0,1]` in `N` parts with a fixed step size of `1/N`, where `N` is the number of labels.
+Then for each entry calculate `scaled_data = indexOf(label)/N`, where `label` is the label of the entry.

 ## Folder structure and naming conventions

 All data source files should be stored in the [data-files repo](https://github.com/MetabolicAtlas/data-files).

 Under each folder in [`/integrated-models`](https://github.com/MetabolicAtlas/data-files/tree/main/integrated-models), there should be a `dataOverlay` folder, for example: `data-files/integrated-models/Human-GEM/dataOverlay`.
 If not, it means the model currently does not have any data sources for data overlay and the `dataOverlay` folder should be added.

-Inside of the `dataOverlay` folder, there could be one or more folders, where the name of each folder should be the data type.
-Currently, the types `transcriptomics` and `metabolomics` are supported.
+Inside of the `dataOverlay` folder, there could be one or more folders, where the name of each folder should be the overlay object type.
+Currently, the types `gene`, `metabolite` and `reaction` are supported.

 Inside of a data type folder, there could be one or more data source files, such as `hpa.tsv`.
 There should also be an `index.tsv` file, which contains the metadata for all of the data sources in this folder.
 When adding a new data source, a new row should be added to the `index.tsv` file with the following values: